 Open demo workspace (*.eww file) in:

 After the workspace is open, two projects are shown: one for the KSDK platform library and one for the demo.
 Also, the platform library project is bold, indicating that it is the active project.
-The active project can be changed at any time by right clicking on the desired project and selecting "Set as Active" or via the build target drop-down at the top of the workspace browser.
+The active project can be changed at any time by right clicking on the desired project and selecting "Set as Active" or via the build target drop-down at the top of the workspace browser

 When the build is complete, the library (libksdk_platform.a) is generated in one of the following directories, according to the chosen build target:

-The KSDK demo applications are built upon the software building blocks provided in the Kinetis SDK platform library, built in the previous section.
-If the platform library is not present, the linker displays an error indicating that it cannot find the library.
 An easy way to check whether the library is present is to expand the Output folder in the ksdk_platform_lib project.
-If the platform library binary is not built and present, follow the steps on page 1 to build it.
+If the platform library binary is not built and present, follow the steps on the previous section to build it.
 Otherwise, continue with the following steps to build the desired demo application.

 If not already done, open the desired demo application workspace (*.eww file).
 This example's workspace file is located in:

 The FRDM-KL46Z board comes loaded with the mbed/CMSIS-DAP debug interface from the factory.
-If you have changed the debug OpenSDA application on your board, visit http://www.nxp.com/opensda for information on updating or restoring your board to the factory state.
+If you have changed the debug OpenSDA application on your board, visit OpenSDA for information on updating or restoring your board to the factory state.

 After the MDK tools are installed, Cortex® Microcontroller Software Interface Standard (CMSIS) device packs must be installed to fully support the device from a debug perspective.
 These packs include things such as memory map information, register definitions and flash programming algorithms.
 Follow these steps to install the appropriate CMSIS pack.

-This process requires an internet connection to successfully complete.
+Note: This process requires an internet connection to successfully complete.

 These steps show how to open the demo workspace in µVision, how to build the platform library required by the demo, and how to build the demo application.